vanzway/vibe.js/README.md

 # vibe.js
-Vibe.js is a light weight user acceptance testing tool, used to collect and organise comments.
+Vibe.js is a light weight user acceptance testing tool.
+It's purpose is to collect and organise user feedback.